SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

   </a>
 </figure>

-Most Gaia-X Credentials included in the Verifiable Presentation are self-signed by the CSP.
+Most Gaia-X Credentials included in a Verifiable Presentation are self-signed by the CSP.
 One exception to this is the Gaia-X Credential for the Legal Registration Number (LRN) of the CSP which instead is signed by the GXDCH involving a dedicated Gaia-X Notarization Service API for verifying the LRN and attesting its validity.

-The specific set of Gaia-X Credentials a CSP includes in their Verifiable Presentation may vary depending on what kind of proven claims the CSP wants to present.
+The specific set of Gaia-X Credentials a CSP includes in each of their Verifiable Presentations may vary depending on what kind of proven claims the CSP wants to present therein.
 For the purpose of this blog post we will focus on a very common and basic use case of Verifiable Presentations containing the following Gaia-X Credentials:

 1. The **Legal Registration Number** (LRN) belonging to the CSP.